Brachial Plexus and Peripheral Nerve Disorders Program

 In addition to our focus on the brachial plexus, the Program also provides care for children with injuries or diseases (including tumors) of other peripheral nerves throughout the body.

 Who is a Candidate for the Program?

-- Infants and newborns with limited or no movement of an arm, wrist or hand following birth.
+- Infants and newborns with limited or no movement of the shoulder, elbow, wrist or hand following birth.

-- Children or teens who have experienced trauma and have reduced sensation in the hand or arm, or inability to control movement in the arm, wrist or hand.
+- Children or teens who have experienced trauma and have weakness or reduced sensation in the hand/arm or any other part of the body.

-- Children who may have unexplained masses associated with weakness, numbness, pain or discomfort in any of the limbs.
+- Children who have unexplained weakness, numbness, pain or discomfort in an arm or leg.